HewlettPackard/oneview-golang/README.md

 ## Testing your changes

+We use docker to build and test, run this project on a system that has docker.
+If you don't use docker, you will need to install and setup go-lang locally as well as any other make requirements.
+You can use `USE_CONTAINER=false` environment setting for make to avoid using docker.
+Otherwise make sure to have these tools:
+- docker client and daemon
+- gnu make tools

 The Tests in GoLang are divided into two segments one is doing the acceptance test and another drives the Unit Tests.